telerik/ajax-docs/controls/ajax/radajaxloadingpanel/how-to/center-the-loading-panel-on-the-screen.md

 ---
 title: Center the Loading Panel on the Screen
-page_title: Center the Loading Panel on the Screen | UI for ASP.NET AJAX Documentation
+page_title: Center the Loading Panel on the Screen | RadAjax for ASP.NET AJAX Documentation
 description: Center the Loading Panel on the Screen
 slug: ajax/radajaxloadingpanel/how-to/center-the-loading-panel-on-the-screen
 tags: center,the,loading,panel,on,the,screen